josdejong/mathjs/docs/reference/functions/simplify.md

 Simplify an expression tree.

+A list of rules are applied to an expression, repeating over the list until no further changes are made.
 It's possible to pass a custom set of rules to the function as second argument.
 A rule can be specified as an object, string, or function: